The relative trace formula in electromagnetic scattering and boundary layer operators: Introduction

 The paper is organised as follows.
 Sections \ref{Lipschitzsection}- \ref{MBLO} provide the required theoretical background for the paper and consist of essentially known material.
 Section \ref{Lipschitzsection} sets up the basic function spaces needed for boundary layer theory on Lipschitz domains.
 Section \ref{InteriorLaplace} summarises the spectral properties of the interior relative and absolute Laplace operators, and Section \ref{extLap} reviews the scattering theory for the relative and absolute Laplacians on the exterior.
 Both are combined into one operator in Section \ref{combreltr}.
 In this section we also discuss the Birman-Krein formula in the context of our setting.
 Section \ref{MBLO} introduces the basic Maxwell boundary layer operators and their properties.

 The basic estimates and expansions for the layer potential operators needed for the proofs are covered in Section \ref{estimateSec}.
-This section is presented independently of the main results as its content is interesting in its own right, as it also covers various aspects of low energy expansions for the electric and magnetic boundary layer operators and inverses.
+This section is presented independently of the main results as its content is interesting in its own right.
+It covers various aspects of low energy expansions for the electric and magnetic boundary layer operators and inverses.
 Section \ref{resolventformulae} gives formulae of the resolvent differences in terms of layer potential operators and thereby provides estimates for these differences.
+Such formulae are sometimes referred to as Krein-type resolvent formulae and this section provides a Maxwell analogue of these.
 Sections \ref{multiL} and \ref{multiLzwei} take on the main subject of this paper, namely function $\Xi$, the relative resolvent, and its trace.
 Section \ref{mainproofs} finally contains the proofs of the main theorems.